-Global Risk and Resilience Cluster Responsible, in the Leadership, Crisis and Conflict Management Programme
+Global Risk and Resilience Cluster Leader, in the Emerging Security Challenges Programme

 Dr. Jean-Marc Rickli is the head of global risk and resilience at the Geneva Centre for Security Policy (GCSP) in Geneva, Switzerland.
 He is also a research fellow at King’s College London and a non-resident fellow in modern warfare and security at TRENDS Research and Advisory in Abu Dhabi.
 He is a senior advisor for the AI (Artificial Intelligence) Initiative at the Future Society at Harvard Kennedy School and an expert on autonomous weapons systems for the United Nations.
 He is also the co-chair of the NATO Partnership for Peace Consortium on Emerging Security Challenges Working Group.

 Prior to these appointments, Dr. Rickli was an assistant professor at the Department of Defence Studies of King’s College London and at the Joint Command and Staff College in Doha.
 He was also an assistant professor at the Institute for International and Civil Security at Khalifa University in Abu Dhabi.
 Dr. Rickli received his PhD and MPhil in International Relations from Oxford University, UK, where he was also a Berrow scholar at Lincoln College.